Here is an old document I created a while ago. I keep it here for legacy purposes.

 ./easyrsa init-pki

-./easyrsa build-ca # Add a strong password which will be used to sign other certificates.
+./easyrsa build-ca # Add a CA password.
+Add a different strong PEM passphrase which will be used to sign other certificates.
 Leave unchanged the default Common Name.

 ./easyrsa gen-req server nopass # Do not add a password for the server; use 'server' as the Common Name (CN)